Psianturi/near-ft-claim-service/README.md

 Append each printed key to `MASTER_ACCOUNT_PRIVATE_KEYS` (comma-separated) so the worker pool can rotate signers.

+> ℹ️ The service now round-robins every request across the keys listed in `MASTER_ACCOUNT_PRIVATE_KEYS` (sandbox and testnet).
+Keep the pool size aligned with active workers to minimise nonce contention.

 ### 3.4 Testnet keys

 - Use an existing funded testnet account (e.g., `posm.testnet`) or deploy the helper suite in [`near-ft-helper`](../near-ft-helper/).